MarinaRukavitsyna/Evaluation-of-templates-for-requirements-documentation/README.md

 ## Steps to Reproduce

+To reproduce the whole experiment, take the requirements from all "xxx free" sheets and rephrase them according to the respective template systems and enter these re-phrasings to the respective sheets (emptied before - despite formula).
+The Excel formula-based metrics will be calculated automatically.
+The 19 manual metrics have to be evaluated by a human reviewer and filled with 0 or 1 respectively.
+Calculate the redability metrics with an external tool (e.g. [https://readabilityformulas.com](https://readabilityformulas.com)) and enter the results to the respective cells named after the metric.
+To calculate the remaining metrics with the Python tool, follow the next steps:

 File: “Quality metrics.ipynb” in the Source folder.

 Input: The "TemplateComparisonAnalytics.xlsx" document in the Data folder.

 Output: The "TemplateComparison_calculatedMetrics.xlsx" document in the Data folder.

 - Open the “Quality metrics.ipynb” file in the jupyter notebook.